 Our Division promotes welcoming, inclusive, safe and healthy working and learning environments for everyone, regardless of a person's actual or perceived sexual orientation, gender identity, or gender expression.
 We are proud to be the first school jurisdiction in both Alberta and the Prairies to develop a comprehensive stand-alone policy and administrative regulation to support sexual and gender minority (LGBTQ) students, staff and families.

 In addition to our Sexual Orientation and Gender Identity policy and administrative regulation, we strive to provide sexual and gender minority groups with ongoing opportunities to engage with the school, one another and the community.

-District consultants provide guidance to support and sustain GSAs, including:
+Division consultants provide guidance to support and sustain GSAs, including:

 Division consultants support school communities in creating safe spaces and inclusive learning environments for all sexual and gender minority staff, students and families.

-Each June, as part of the Edmonton Pride Festival, division staff and students walk in the Pride Parade, welcome guests to the Division information booth, or join in Pride Festival celebrations and events.
+Each June, as part of the Edmonton Pride Festival, Division staff and students walk in the Pride Parade, welcome guests to the Division information booth, or join in Pride Festival celebrations and events.

 At the Edmonton Public School board meeting on May 28, 2019, trustees voted unanimously to declare the first week of June each year to be Pride Week in the Division.
 Schools are encouraged to participate and show their support for LGBTQ2S+ students, staff and families.
 You can share messages of acceptance and pride using the hashtags #prideineducation and #EPSB on social media.